Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: Background and Motivation

-Aside from the relevant SLRs stated above, two mapping reviews are also highly related to the work presented in this study \cite{Hachey2012,Sanchez2018}.
-Hachey et al. \cite{Hachey2012} investigated web UI and their interaction with SE techniques.
-However, the authors placed an emphasis on technical aspects of the semantic web field, without exploring how users might impact the adaptation process. \citet{Sanchez2018} undertook a thorough mapping of the state of the art in IUI research.
-However, as this study is focused on AAL technology, only a limited number of the literature is of interest to us.
-One existing survey \cite{OpdenAkker2014} provided a thorough overview of the tools and methods currently being applied for tailoring in physical activity coaching applications and developed a tailoring model which encompasses seven tailoring concepts in the context of physical activity coaching.
-However, the tailoring model is intended to show how different tailoring concepts can be combined to adapt the motivational message instead of focusing on the UI adaptation.
+As well as the SLRs mentioned above, two mapping reviews have also contributed to the context of this study \citep{Hachey2012, Sanchez2018}. \cite{Hachey2012} investigated web UI and its interplay with SE techniques.
+Although the authors extensively explored the technical dimensions of the semantic web field, their work does not delve into the exploration of user influence on the adaptation process. \cite{Sanchez2018} undertook a thorough mapping of the landscape of research in intelligent UI.
+While some of the literature aligns with the context of AUIs within the domain of chronic diseases, the scope of relevance is limited due to the emphasis on AAL.
+One existing survey conducted by \cite{OpdenAkker2014} offers a thorough overview of the tools and methods currently being applied for tailoring physical activity coaching applications.
+The survey also introduces a tailoring model encompassing seven distinct tailoring concepts within the realm of physical activity coaching.
+However, the primary purpose of this tailoring model is to illustrate how different tailoring concepts can be combined to adapt the motivational message rather than the UI adaptation.